Editing services are available for academic research journals, book manuscripts, statements of purpose, articles and short-form creative pieces.

 Click a star to choose.

-Copy and line editing focus on style and mechanics.
+Copy editing focuses on mechanics.

 Grammar, punctuation and syntax, as well as AP Style and Chicago Manual of Style, are many writers’ worst enemies, so copy editing does the nitty-gritty fixing for you.

 If necessary, I will suggest the further development of ideas or line editing.

 I offer this type of editing only for short-form creative pieces such as short stories, essays, oracle decks, novellas, etc.

 Developmental editing focuses on character and plot development, delivery of ideas and themes, order of presentation, plot gaps, trimming of redundancies, etc. You need developmental editing if you are still in the draft phase.